mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/tutorials/create-service/index.md

    1. In the **COMMAND** field, enter `sleep 10`.
    1. Click **MORE SETTINGS** and choose your container runtime.

-      -  **DOCKER ENGINE** Use this option if you require specific features of the Docker package.
+      -  **DOCKER ENGINE** Use this option if you require specific features of the Docker&reg; package.
 If you select this option, you must specify a Docker container image in the **CONTAINER IMAGE** field.
       -  **UNIVERSAL CONTAINER RUNTIME (UCR)**  Universal Container Runtime (UCR) using native Mesos engine.
 Supports Docker file format, multiple containers (pods), and GPU resources.
 If you select this option, you can optionally specify a Docker container image in the **CONTAINER IMAGE** field.

       For more information, see [Using Containerizers](/mesosphere/dcos/2.0/deploying-services/containerizers/).